trustbit/logistic-hackathon-public/README.md

 - A value of 13.25 means `13:15`.
 - `26.0` means `1 day 2 hours`

 Each action of a truck takes time.
 Driving a truck on the map, takes a certain amount of time, which is calculated by the distance and the speed limits of a route.
-The cargo offers cargo delivery takes 5 hours, the truck will execute all necessary steps.
-Additional time might pass, if the driver has to rest, due to resting time regulations (see next section).
+The cargo offers delivery takes 5 hours, the truck will execute all necessary steps.
+Additional time might pass when _Sustainability Rules_ are active, and the driver gets into an accident due to insufficient resting time (see next section).

 Example:
 - `loc`=A, `time`=8